CyberCookie/siegel/src/ui_build/README.md

 <h1>ui_build</h1>

-<p>Provides NodeJS API to bundle react applications using configurable abstraction around webpack's config and to retrieve dev middlewares that are used as express middlewares.</p>
+<p>Provides API to bundle react applications using configurable abstraction around webpack's config and to retrieve dev middlewares that are used in express static server.</p>

 <ul>
     <b>The build exports object with two methods:</b>